 Serpollet steam tricycle – in Paris

-Posted by jerry on February 6th, 2007 — Posted in History, Journal, Steam, Technology
+Posted by Jerry on February 6th, 2007 — Posted in History, Journal, Steam, Technology

 One of my favourite museums in Paris is the Musee des Artes et Metiers – home of the surviving second Cugnot steam wagon (fardier a vapeur).
 But it is also home to much more as I found when I started to look more closely at the photos I brought back from there last year.